sbalghari/HyprDots/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under GPL-3.0 license.
 For more details, please refer to the [LICENSE](https://github.com/Saifullah-Balghari/Hyprland-Dotfiles/blob/main/LICENSE) file.

 ## Credits